abhishekarya1/myblog/content/post/2018-07-26-github-as-your-resume.md

 ## Myths

-A person not active on Github doesnt mean that he is a bad developer.
+A person not active on Github doesn't mean that he is a bad developer.
 They don't like t

+GitHub may not be as important in hiring as some would lead you to believe.

 ## Ending Notes